 - Promote alumni participation in the development and advancement of the institution through financial support.

-- To provide a variety of opportunities for Doane College alumni to interact with each other while engaging with the College in a meaningful way.
+- To provide a variety of opportunities for Doane University alumni to interact with each other while engaging with the College in a meaningful way.

 What Makes a Successful Alumni Chapter